- Design Foundations

-Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except for Accountancy/Computer Information Systems (ACIS), Computer Information Systems (CIS), Computer Information Technology (CIT), Graphic Design (GRDE), Information Security & Intelligence (ISI), Music Industry Management (MIM), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
-Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.
+Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except for Accountancy/Computer Information Systems (ACIS), Computer Information Systems (CIS), Computer Information Technology (CIT), Graphic Design (DSGN), Information Security & Intelligence (ISIN), Music Industry Management (MIM), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
+Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office/SAA.

 Transfer applicants must meet the following criteria:

 - Combined college or university GPA of 2.35 (on a 4.0 scale) from all institutions attended.
 GPA is based on completion of 12 credit hours or more.
-(It is highly recommended that transfer credits include The FSU equivalency of ENGL 150, MATH 115, and the FSU equivalency of a social awareness or cultural enrichment course OR general education requirements.)
 Developmental courses will not be considered in computing the GPA requirement.

-- Transfer equivalency for FSU ENGLISH 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; or SAT ERW score of 450; or Accuplacer English score 6 or higher.
+- Transfer equivalency for FSU English 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; or SAT ERW score of 450; or Accuplacer English score 6 or higher.

-- Transfer equivalency for FSU MATH 115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; or SAT score of 500; or Accuplacer MATH scores: Elementary Algebra score 75 or higher and College Level Math 0 – 49.
+- Transfer equivalency for FSU Math 114/115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; or SAT score of 500; or Accuplacer MATH scores: Elementary Algebra score 75 or higher and College Level Math 0 – 49.

-ACT score requirements shall not apply to international students and non-traditional students aged 23 or older.
+ACT/SAT score requirements shall not apply to international students and non-traditional students age 23 or older.
 However, a placement test (specified by Ferris State University and/or COB) may be necessary for English and Math.
 Most students complete the Accuplacer at the FSU Testing Center or an approved satellite location.

-COB students may transfer into another COB program with a 2.0 GPA unless they do not meet requirements that are program specific.
-A “Program Change Form” will be processed in the Dean’s Office (BUS 200).
+COB students may transfer into another COB program with a 2.0 FSU GPA unless they do not meet requirements that are program specific.
+A “Program Change Form” will be processed in the Dean’s Office/SAA (BUS 200).